Macrometacorp/docs/docs/cep/tutorials/summarizing-data.md

         per "days" ;
     ```

-4. The completed stream worker is as follows.
+4. The completed stream worker is as follows:

     ```sql
     @App:name("TradeApp")